 The residents of Ambergris Caye typically head out for BBQ on Sunday afternoons.
 After a leisurely Sunday lunch, many of the island’s residents head to a popular local establishment to listen to their favorite band.
 If so inclined, they dance to live music on the beach.

 Given all the free music, there is plenty of opportunity to dance.
 Some bands mix in blues and swing music in between their rock and roll rifts.
 So, swing dancers will find it possible to keep up their skills.
 Although there isn’t an abundance of salsa and cha cha music, there is enough Latin music to enjoy practicing these dances.
-You’ll also have the opportunity to learn punta.
-But rest assured, whether young or old, everyone enjoys themselves on the dance floors and beaches when there is live music.

 It seems that at least once a week there’s a festival, or a fundraiser, in San Pedro (other than the slowest of seasons).
 Check the San Pedro Sun’s Visitor Guide.
 It is available on Thursday afternoon.
 Most resorts have free copies on hand.
 Weekly events are listed in this paper.
 Also ask the expats who live here.
 They’ll know about the spur of the moment competitions and fund raisers that are not advertised in the paper.